 The Aftermath is an important contribution to the literature of Holocaust testimony.
 Read it and you will be moved by the pain and courage of a man who has witnessed the victory of evil as well as its downfall.

-— Elie Wiesel, Nobel Peace Prize Laureate
+— Elie Wiesel, Author and Nobel Peace Prize Laureate

 — His Holiness the Dalai Lama, Nobel Peace Prize Laureate